What does it take to build a live learning empire from the ground up? According to Tiago Forte, a whole lot of experimentation and intentional growth.

 There was no doubt that he had landed on something sticky, but despite the success of the course, he felt dissatisfied because he had no way of measuring the impact on learners or collecting feedback to inform the next iteration of the course.
 He wanted something different, more interactive and engaging, but knew that a low-priced self-paced course didn't provide the margins necessary to build out support materials or engage with learners in a meaningful way.

 “I was so dissatisfied because I never met my students.
 I didn't know their names.
 I didn't know anything about them.
 I didn't know the impact, besides some comments on a discussion forum, I had no feedback.
 I wanted to know, is this course making a difference?
 Is it changing their careers?
 Is it changing their productivity?
 Is it changing their effectiveness?”

 The inspiration for a cohort-based course came when Tiago took a live course on long-form writing in 2016 and immediately fell in love with experiential learning.
 He was not only impressed by the learning experience itself but the fact that he actually finished the course.
 Tiago launched his first cohort of Building a Second Brain a month later and is now on the 15th cohort.
 His business strategy and approach to learning design and community activation have helped him deliver his course to over 5000 learners worldwide with an all-star team that is actively building and scaling Forte Labs, an 8-figure learning empire.

 Tiago believes that the future of learning is live, social, and experiential.
-A bridge between experts and the people who want to go beyond content to have more access to the people they want to learn from.
+A third brain system the bridge between experts and the people who want to go beyond content to have more access to the people they want to learn from.

 “Think about the people that you look up to online, the thought leaders, the content creators, the experts–you want to learn from them directly.
 You can watch their YouTube videos and read their essays, but the live learning format is one of the very first where relatively large numbers of people can directly access experts.”